Daniel O'Keefe (writer): Early life and education

 Born in Jersey City, New Jersey, O'Keefe received a B.A. from Columbia in 1949, an M.A. from Columbia University, and a PhD. from the New School for Social Research.
 At Columbia, he was national president of Junior Achievement.

 He was personally recruited for work by DeWitt Wallace, founder of Reader's Digest.
 O'Keefe became an editor there, serving for over thirty years.
 He worked with freelancers such as Ray Bradbury and Nobel Prize-winning Polish poet Czesław Milosz, who lived and worked for decades in California.

 Writing

-O'Keefe published the book Stolen Lightning: The Social Theory of Magic in 1982.
+In 1982, O'Keefe published the book Stolen Lightning: The Social Theory of Magic, a comprehensive, objective text on magic theory throughout human history.
+He dedicated the work to his wife Deborah.
 A Los Angeles Times book review called this book "a spectacular synthesis of sociology, anthropology, and psychoanalysis... a tour de force of accessible scholarship".
 The New York Times Book Review said it is "a powerful explication of how deeply magic is embedded in society."
 Commonweal classified it as "a potential classic".

+Theologian Harvey Cox called it "a breathtaking accomplishment," and sociologist Robert Nisbet described it as "the most comprehensive, theoretically informed, and objective study of magic that I can recall reading."

+In 1983, it was placed on the New York Times' list of Books for Vacation Reading as a "sociological theory of magic and of 'people's perception and use of it.'"

 Festivus

-O'Keefe founded Festivus in 1966 to commemorate his first date with his wife Deborah, three years earlier.
-Later their son Dan O'Keefe became a writer and worked on the Seinfeld television series.
-During the 1997–1998 season, he introduced Festivus to the rest of us in a Seinfeld episode named "The Strike".
+O'Keefe founded Festivus in 1966 to commemorate his first date with his wife Deborah three years earlier.
+In 1997, their son Dan O'Keefe, a writer on the Seinfeld television series, adapted Festivus for the episode "The Strike".
+Although many aspects of the O'Keefe family practices made it onto the show, the key piece of the O'Keefe version of Festivus, a clock nailed to a bag on a wall, was replaced by an aluminum pole.